Artistic Director //

 Known for his virtuosity and probing musicianship, violinist James Ehnes has performed in over 30 countries on five continents, appearing regularly in the world’s great concert halls and with many of the most celebrated orchestras and conductors.

-James Ehnes has an extensive discography of over 35 recordings featuring music ranging from J.S.
+James Ehnes has an extensive discography of over 40 recordings featuring music ranging from J.S.
 Bach to John Adams.
-Recent projects include Khachaturian’s Violin Concerto paired with Shostakovich’s String Quartets Nos.
+Recent projects include a CD of Franck and Strauss Sonatas, a recording of Aaron Jay Kernis’s Two Movements (with Bells) written for James, discs of works by Berlioz and Janácek, Khachaturian’s Violin Concerto paired with Shostakovich’s String Quartets Nos.
 7&8, an American Chamber Music disc, a double CD of the complete violin works by Prokofiev, a disc featuring concertos by Britten and Shostakovich, four CDs of the music of Béla Bartók as well as a recording of Tchaikovsky’s complete oeuvre for violin.
-Upcoming releases will include works by Franck, Strauss, Leclair, Vivaldi, Berlioz, Janácek, and Tartini.
-His recordings have been honored with many international awards and prizes, including a Grammy, a Gramophone, and nine Juno Awards.
+Upcoming releases will include works by Debussy, Respighi, Elgar, Leclair, Vivaldi, and Tartini.
+His recordings have been honored with many international awards and prizes, including a GRAMMY, a Gramophone, and ten JUNO Awards.

 James Ehnes plays the “Marsick” Stradivarius of 1715.
 He currently lives in Bradenton, Florida with his family.